 I was fortunate enough to dine at Zaranda recently, enjoying one of the several tasting menus.
 Each dish is made from the very best of Mallorcan produce from the land and sea.
 The cuisine reflects Fernando’s love for the island he’s adopted as his home – and his culinary experience.
 He honed his skills in some renowned restaurants, including: Patrick Guilbaud in Dublin; Le Gavroche in London (with one of my favourite chefs, Michel Roux Jr); Don Alfonso 1890, Naples, and Can Fabes in Barcelona.

-Fernando also highlights some of the artisan skills, for which the island is renowned, in the restaurant’s ‘hardware’ – such as the elegant glass chargers on the tables, which are unique to Zaranda.
+Fernando also highlights some of the artisan skills for which the island is renowned, by commissioning exclusive pieces of tableware for Zaranda – such as the elegant glass chargers on the tables and purpose-designed plates and bowls for specific dishes.

 Zaranda has been critically acclaimed a few times but, with this latest recognition by the Robb Report, it’s just possible that – like former mentor, Michel Roux Jr – his cuisine may soon boast a second Michelin star.